-- Both sexes will continue to be subject to the same eligibility criteria and both will see the same overall impact of the reduced funding levels. - The majority of claimants who will be affected are female, in particular lone female parents who are a predominant group of Housing Benefit claimants. - Single males are also an impacted group as they are more likely to have unsettled lifestyles and live in expensive private sector accommodation which cannot always be funded purely on Housing Benefit and as such a rent top-up is requested from the DHP budget. - Reduced funds in the DHP budget for 2019-20 means that these groups may be more likely to be affected by restricted amounts of DHP funding being awarded.
-They will be financially impacted and this could have a direct impact on their ability to remain in their current home, and/or on their disposable income - Female claimants will continue to be signposted to the various appropriate women specific employment and skills development initiatives in the borough, in addition to generic programmes to help people into work e.g. Haringey Adult Learning Services (HALS) and the College of North East London (CONEL) - Where appropriate there will continue to be targeted signposting in place for local groups offering support that is gender specific, via The Bridge Renewal Trust, Haringey Council's Strategic Partner for the Voluntary and Community Sector (VCS) - All groups impacted by the Benefit CAP will continue to have targeted support offered to them in terms of housing, childcare and training opportunities.
+- Both sexes will continue to be subject to the same eligibility criteria and both will see the same overall impact of the reduced funding levels. - The majority of claimants who will be affected are female, in particular lone female parents who are a predominant group of Housing Benefit claimants.
+Where the data was available, 82% of applicants in 2020/21 were female. - Limited funds in the DHP budget for 2021/22 means that these groups may be more likely to be affected by restricted amounts of DHP funding being awarded.
+They will be financially impacted and this could have a direct impact on their ability to remain in their current home, and/or on their disposable income - Female claimants who are affected by the benefit Cap will have access to Job centre Advisors to be signposted to the various appropriate women specific employment and skills development

+- initiatives in the borough, in addition to generic programmes to help people into work e.g. Haringey Adult Learning Services (HALS) and the College of North East London (CONEL) - Where appropriate there will continue to be targeted signposting in place for local groups offering support that is sex specific, via The Bridge Renewal Trust, Haringey Council's Strategic Partner for the Voluntary and Community Sector (VCS) - All groups impacted by the Benefit CAP will continue to have targeted support offered to them in terms of housing, childcare and training opportunities.